 We welcome articles on just about any subject you think might be of interest to IEEE members, including opinion pieces, topical discussions, and book reviews.
 You might even like to challenge readers with a quiz.
 Feel free to discuss your idea with the editors before you start writing.

-Remember that Region 8 News has limited space, so don’t try to write more than 300 or 400 words for a special article like this.
+Remember that IEEE Region 8 News has limited space, so don’t try to write more than 600 words for a special article like this.
 In a newsletter you can dispense with essay style – no need for introductions and conclusions.
 Instead, get right to the point and say what you want to say.

 Photos and captions